danigalindo10/leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Leaderboard: Setup
+# Leaderboard: Hit the API
 > For this project I created a leaderboard.
+Sending and receiving data from/to the leaderboard API.

 ## Built With
 - HTML